anilkbachola/restapi-design-guidelines/README.md

    ```
 10. __When to use `Path Params` vs `Request Params`__

-   Best practice for RESTful API design is that path params are used to identify a specific resource or resources, while query parameters are used to sort/filter those resources.
+   Path params are used to identify a specific resource or resources, while query parameters are used to sort/filter those resources.

-   In a one liner, Paths tend to be cached, parameters tend to not be.
+   And also paths tend to be cached, parameters tend to not be.

-   It is recommended putting any required parameters in the path, and any optional parameters should certainly be query string parameters.
+   It is recommended to use any required parameters in the path, and any optional parameters should certainly be query string parameters.
    Putting optional parameters in the URL will end up getting really messy when trying to write URL handlers that match different combinations.

 ## Request